jkunimune/nibasa/misc.md

 global stanardized lexicon (dunol)? international simplified lexicon (nasil)?

+sinitic words should usually be two-characters, unless they're a suffix. but they follow the same compound rules.  so we don't use 終了 (jungliau) because 了 (liau) is already used as a suffix. feminine nisba adjectives don't count as -ia, so don't use them like that

 - there is no definite article **la** (all nouns are markd by postpositions (tho maybe I should use **al** for this anyway)).
 - there is no relative pronoun **jo** or content clause marker **ki** (both are indicated by **di**).